UST-QuAntiL/icwe-tutorial/handson.md

 Familiarize yourself with the workflow modeler by dragging and dropping elements from the palette on the right into the modeling pane.

+If you are not familiar with BPMN, have a look at the [Camunda introcution](https://camunda.com/bpmn/).

 ## Part 1: QAOA for MaxCut

 In the first part of the hands-on session, you will model and execute a quantum workflow orchestrating the [Quantum Approximate Optimization Algorithm (QAOA)](https://arxiv.org/pdf/1411.4028.pdf) to solve the Maximum Cut (MaxCut) problem.